LaunchCodeEducation/intro-to-programming-csharp/src/chapters/css/structure.rst

    ``rel``, ``type``, ``href`` are all HTML attributes that are required to properly link CSS and let the browser know that CSS is what is in the file and where the file is.
    ``rel`` should be set to "stylesheet", because it designates how the link relates to the page. ``type`` will be set to "text/css" for all stylesheets.
    ``href`` is where the programmer enters the path to the stylesheet that should be used for the page.

+.. index:: ! stylesheet

+.. _linking-css-to-html:

+.. admonition:: Note

+   Creating a CSS stylesheet in Visual Studio is very similar to creating an HTML page.
+   Select your project, add a either a new file or new item (mac or windows, respectively).
+   Select Empty **CSS** file and name it ``styles``.

+   You will need to manually add the link as seen in the code snippet above.

 2. Document or internal: All CSS styling is inside the HTML file, but within the ``<head>``.
 Internal use of CSS is great for when the programmer has a small amount of CSS that applies to the whole document.